Working overtime – the pros and cons for employers and employees

-As you can see, unnecessary overtime work can be a result of many variables.
+As you can see, unnecessary overtime work can be the result of many variables.
 The best methods to reduce it are the following:

-- Significantly faster or automated planning and notification system.
+- A significantly faster or automated planning and notification system.
 Adapt working hours to real-time needs and notify employees so they can respond to changes and not use overtime unnecessarily.

-- Transparent real-time scheduling is essential as it enables efficient planning of work-related commitments.
-“Real-time” is crucial here.
+- Transparent real-time scheduling, which is essential as it enables efficient planning of work-related commitments.
+The term “real-time” is crucial here.

 - It’s not enough to create effective schedules, you also need to know how to measure the effectiveness of overtime work.
 You can use Bradford factor to help you with that.